Yamsat/unit_14_homework/README.md

 We constructed a neural network to predict a future price of bitcoin.
 The particulars are:

-Model: LSTM RNN
+Model: LSTM RNN <br />
-Features to compare: Previous 10 day prices vs Previous 10 day Crypto Fear and Greed Index (FNG)
+Features to compare: Previous 10 day prices vs Previous 10 day Crypto Fear and Greed Index (FNG) <br />
-Target: Close price of bitcoin
+Target: Close price of bitcoin <br />
-Metrics: Mean squared error (MSE)
+Metrics: Mean squared error (MSE) <br />
 Parameters|No
 ---|:---:
 No of layers|3